nixworks/public/news/2010/12/25/README.md

 ##### Darfur
 ### [The director of an aid group working in Darfur is sentenced to one year in prison and fined on embezzlement charges after having been acquitted on the same charges earlier, in what as seen as an effort by the Sudanese government to silence Darfur human rights defenders and activists. ](/news/2010/12/25/the-director-of-an-aid-group-working-in-darfur-is-sentenced-to-one-year-in-prison-and-fined-on-embezzlement-charges-after-having-been-acquit.md)
-_Context: Sudanese government, Darfur_
+_Context: Darfur, Sudanese government_

 ##### Dutch police
 ### [Dutch police arrest 12 Somalis on suspicion of plotting an imminent terrorist attack in the Netherlands. ](/news/2010/12/25/dutch-police-arrest-12-somalis-on-suspicion-of-plotting-an-imminent-terrorist-attack-in-the-netherlands.md)
-_Context: Somalis, Netherlands, Dutch police, terrorist_
+_Context: terrorist, Dutch police, Netherlands, Somalis_

 ##### Golf course
 ### [A dead female body is found near a golf course in North Somerset during a police search in Bristol for missing UK woman Joanna Yeates. ](/news/2010/12/25/a-dead-female-body-is-found-near-a-golf-course-in-north-somerset-during-a-police-search-in-bristol-for-missing-uk-woman-joanna-yeates.md)
-_Context: North Somerset, Joanna Yeates, golf course, Bristol_
+_Context: North Somerset, Joanna Yeates, Bristol, golf course_

 ##### Mir-Hossein Mousavi
 ### [A travel ban is announced against opposition candidates, Mir-Hossein Mousavi and Mehdi Karroubi, who featured in the disputed 2009 Iranian presidential election. ](/news/2010/12/25/a-travel-ban-is-announced-against-opposition-candidates-mir-hossein-mousavi-and-mehdi-karroubi-who-featured-in-the-disputed-2009-iranian-p.md)